mlKwon/psyctl/docs/DATASET.BUILD.STEER.md

 # Build Steering Dataset

 This document describes how to build steering datasets using the `psyctl dataset.build.steer` command.
-These datasets are compatible with multiple steering vector extraction methods including CAA (Contrastive Activation Addition) and BiPO (Bi-Directional Preference Optimization).
+These datasets are compatible with multiple steering vector extraction methods including mean_diff (Mean Difference) and BiPO (Bi-Directional Preference Optimization).

 ## Table of Contents